A hierarchical approach for multicontinuum homogenization in high contrast media: Numerical examples

-\begin{itemize} \item Type 1: The error of multicontinuum homogenization using the fine-grid solution as the reference solution.
-This error primarily investigates the performance of the original multicontinuum homogenization method. \item Type 2: The error of hierarchical multicontinuum homogenization using the fine-grid solution as the reference solution.
-This error evaluates the performance of the hierarchical multicontinuum homogenization method. \item Type 3: The error of hierarchical multicontinuum homogenization using the multicontinuum homogenization solution as the reference solution.
-This error studies the difference between the hierarchical algorithm and the fully high-resolution computation. \end{itemize}
+In this work, we consider three types of errors: \begin{itemize} \item \textbf{Type 1:} $e_2^{(i)}(U_h, U_{\textnormal{MH}})$, which measures the error of the multicontinuum homogenization solution using the fine-grid solution as the reference.
+This quantifies the performance of the original multicontinuum homogenization method. \item \textbf{Type 2:} $e_2^{(i)}(U_h, U_{\textnormal{HMH}})$, which measures the error of the hierarchical multicontinuum homogenization solution relative to the fine-grid reference.
+This assesses the accuracy of the hierarchical approach. \item \textbf{Type 3:} $e_2^{(i)}(U_{\textnormal{MH}}, U_{\textnormal{HMH}})$, which quantifies the difference between the hierarchical solution and the standard multicontinuum homogenization solution.
+This isolates the error introduced by the hierarchical algorithm itself. \end{itemize}